harbour/core/README.md

-Harbour is the free software implementation of a multi-platform, multi-threading, object-oriented, scriptable programming language, backward compatible with xBase languages.
+Harbour is the free software implementation of a multi-platform, multi-threading, object-oriented, scriptable programming language, backwards compatible with xBase languages.
 Harbour consists of a compiler and runtime libraries with multiple UI and database backends, its own make system and a large collection of libraries and interfaces to popular APIs.